by Ari Salonen

 1. Pipeline Management in Excel is Inefficient

 Then, of course, there are the zombie deals.
 You know the type.
 They’re the ones that you pass on, but they keep coming back from the dead and popping into your active pipeline.
-Excel doesn’t give you centralized, dynamic insights into the calls, emails, and documents that pertain to all your deals—both living and dead.
+Excel doesn’t give you centralized, detailed insights into the calls, emails, and documents that pertain to all your deals—both living and dead.

 2. Engagement with the Target is Messy